Werner Callebaut

 Werner Callebaut (October 7, 1952 – November 6, 2014) was a professor at the University of Hasselt, scientific director of the Konrad Lorenz Institute for Evolution and Cognition Research, editor and chief of Biological Theory, and president of The International Society for the History, Philosophy, and Social Studies of Biology.

 Biography

 He attended high school at Koninklijk Atheneum Vilvoorde, Belgium.
 During his undergraduate studies at the University of Ghent, he was highly influenced by Leo Apostel and Etienne Vermeersch.
 In 1983, he received a Ph.D. in philosophy from the University of Ghent with a dissertation entitled Contribution to a General Theory of Rationality on Evolutionary Foundations—With an Application to the Organization of Scientific Knowledge.
 In 1995 he became a professor of philosophy at University of Hasselt.
 Between 1995 and 1999, he was a visiting fellow at Konrad Lorenz Institute for Evolution and Cognition Research (KLI) and, in 1999, he moved to Vienna, Austria to become scientific manager of KLI.
 In 2006, he became editor and chief of Biological Theory.
 In 2013, he was elected president of The International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB).
-He unexpectedly and untimely passed away in his sleep.
+He unexpectedly died in his sleep.